axelarnetwork/axelar-docs/pages/dev/axelarjs-sdk/tx-status-query-recovery.md

-# Query and Recover GMP transactions
+# Query and recover GMP transactions

 Occasionally, transactions can get "stuck" in the pipeline from a source to destination chain (e.g. due to one-off issues that arise with relayers that operate on top of the network).

-The `AxelarGMPRecoveryAPI` module in the AxelarJS SDK can be used by your dApp to query the status of any General Message Passing (GMP) transaction (triggered by either `callContract` or `callContractWithToken`) on the gateway contract of a source chain and trigger a manual relay from source to destination if necessary. - The [[GMP status tracker](../gmp/gmp-tracker-recovery/recovery)] on Axelarscan makes use of this feature.
+The `AxelarGMPRecoveryAPI` module in the AxelarJS SDK can be used by your dApp to query the status of any General Message Passing (GMP) transaction (triggered by either `callContract` or `callContractWithToken`) on the gateway contract of a source chain and trigger a manual relay from source to destination if necessary. - The [GMP status tracker](../gmp/gmp-tracker-recovery/recovery) on Axelarscan makes use of this feature.

-### Install the AxelarJS SDK module (AxelarGMPRecoveryAPI)
+### Install the AxelarJS SDK module (`AxelarGMPRecoveryAPI`)

 Install the AxelarJS SDK: